 Centennial Park is a 18.42 hectare community park, located in the 7500 block of Wallace Drive, in Saanichton.
 It was created in 1958 to commemorate the establishment of British Columbia as a Crown Colony 100 years earlier.
-Since then, the park has grown in size and has a wide array of features including two sports fields (six ball diamonds), three concessions (open seasonally); a large children's playground; three picnic shelters; a lawn bowling green and club house; a lacrosse box; three tennis courts; walking trails; natural areas and a fieldhouse (with public washrooms).
+Since then, the park has grown in size and has a wide array of features including two sports fields (six ball diamonds), concessions (open seasonally); a large children's playground; three picnic shelters; a lawn bowling green and club house; a lacrosse box; three tennis courts; walking trails; natural areas and a fieldhouse (with public washrooms).

 Facilities within the park are available for reservation, see our Park Request Form.